alphagov/forms/ADR/ADR005-use-shared-runner.md

 - Enables us to have easier control over updating the runner where required (dependency version increases, service updates, etc.)
 - Enables the ability to scale to the overall load on the forms service, removing the need to run idle servers for forms that have no traffic
-- Makes errors in the forms runner service have wider impact as all forms will be effected rather than just the one on the runner encountering the error
+- Increases the risk of a problem with one form affecting the performance of others

 ## Decision

-We have decided to use a multi tenant runner to host and run multiple forms.
+We have decided to use a shared runner to host and run multiple forms.

 ## Consequences